demisto/content/Packs/AzureStorageQueue/Integrations/AzureStorageQueue/README.md

 ### azure-storage-queue-message-update
 ***
-Update message in the  queue.
+Update message content in the  queue.

 #### Base Command